Information Physics Throughout History

 - Economic inequality: Current systems reaching mathematical sustainability limits

-Understanding these as entropic exhaustion cycles rather than political choices may reveal why certain changes could be inevitable regardless of ideological preferences.
+Understanding these as entropic exhaustion cycles rather than political choices reveals why certain changes are inevitable regardless of ideological preferences.

 The Evolutionary Foundation: Four Billion Years of Information Physics

-Before humans developed strategies, evolution itself may have been applying Information Physics principles across geological timescales.
-The fossil record suggests a brutal mathematical truth that could validate our modern understanding: during every mass extinction event, specialists died while generalists thrived.
+Before humans developed strategies, evolution itself applied Information Physics principles within the boundary information processing system across geological timescales.
+The fossil record indicates a brutal mathematical truth that validates our modern understanding: during every mass extinction event, specialists died while generalists thrived.

-This pattern may not be random selection—it could be Information Physics playing out at planetary scale, potentially proving these principles operate across the deepest structures of life itself.
+This pattern is not random selection—it is Information Physics playing out at planetary scale, proving these principles operate across the deepest structures of life itself.

 The Mathematics of Survival

-Evolution may have conducted the ultimate Information Physics experiment across 3.8 billion years.
-The results appear unambiguous: when entropy spikes, operational flexibility may determine survival.
+Evolution conducted the ultimate Information Physics experiment across 3.8 billion years.
+The results are unambiguous: when entropy spikes, operational flexibility determines survival.

 Specialist species consistently operated at SEC values around 0.56:

-- Trilobites: Perfected for specific seafloor niches (E = 0.9)
+- Trilobites: Perfected for specific seafloor niches ()

-- Blastoids: Optimized filter feeders requiring stable currents (E = 0.85)
+- Blastoids: Optimized filter feeders requiring stable currents ()

 - Complex organisms locked into narrow environmental requirements